Find out more about what steps you need to take to switch from AOBRD to ELD with this free ebook.

 More valuable insights into driving time: Seeing the detail of how much driving time your drivers have left in their day allows you to assign routes in the most effective way.
 And, this info goes way beyond what you get from AOBRDs alone.

 AOBRDs are becoming the minority: Because phasing out AOBRDs has always been part of the FMCSA regulation, you may begin to see decreased levels of support with your existing system.
-Many AOBRD providers have already started to make the move to ELD, shifting their attention to this now in-demand technology.
+Many AOBRD providers have already started to make the move to ELD devices, shifting their attention to this now in-demand technology.

 Building your AOBRD transition strategy